vineethmourya/REXX/README.md

 # REXX

-1.REXX Program to recall all versions of GDG BASE
+1.HRECAL - REXX Program to recall all migrated versions of GDG BASE 2.REMCOM - REXX ISREDIT macro to remove comment,eject lines from a cobol program